-In 1757 reformed in a single battalion with 4 coys plus 1 coy of former Leibgrenadiergarde serving as grenadiers as part of the Saxon auxilliary corps in French service.
+In 1757 reformed in a single battalion with 4 coys plus 1 coy of former Leibgrenadiergarde serving as grenadiers as part of the Saxon auxiliary corps in French service.

-Chef of the regiment: the king of Saxe-Poland
+Chef of the regiment: the King of Saxony-Poland

 Kommandeur of the regiment: